All Episodes

 I'm sorry.

-Was that was that your question?
+Was that your question?

 Yes, that was my question.

-What you want to add anything?
+What, you want to add anything?

-I'm sorry, I sort of jumped the gun there on you.
+I sort of jumped the gun there on you.

 No, that's fine.